Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 Using the Color Wheel

-The color wheel, such as the one at right, is a remarkable tool for choosing a color scheme.
-By choosing complements, analogs, or triads (explained later) you will find surprising and pleasing combinations.
+The color wheel, such as the one above, is a remarkable tool for choosing a color scheme.
+By choosing complements, analogs, or triads (explained later), you will find surprising and pleasing combinations.

 Finally, a good color wheel will help you match tints and shades that will go with the colors you have chosen.
 This is especially helpful in matching other features of your yard, such as your house or fence color, to a place on the color wheel.